The Honorable Margaret A. Hamburg

 These rules do create an additional hurdle, but that is exactly the point: we want expert advice that is as free as possible from the influence of industry.

 In light of this information, we are troubled that Dr. Woodcock is making public statements that it is difficult to find experienced, unconflicted experts to serve on FDA advisory panels.
 It also alarms us that, in a talk you gave last week at Public Citizen, you have repeated Dr. Woodcock’s misleading statements.
-According to Bloomberg, you said, “Patient-advocacy groups and academic researchers have expressed ‘valid concerns’ about the conflict-of-interest policy, prompting an agency rules review.”
-We would like to add that press accounts have found that patient advocacy groups, professional societies, and academic physicians receive a great deal of funding from pharmaceutical groups.
+According to Bloomberg, you said, “Patient-advocacy groups and academic researchers have expressed ‘valid concerns’ about the conflict-of-interest policy, prompting an agency rules review.”4 We would like to add that press accounts have found that patient advocacy groups,5 professional societies,6 and academic physicians7 receive a great deal of funding from pharmaceutical groups.
 It is not surprising that those with conflicts of interest would argue for a loosening of the rules.

 Last year, you raised concerns in a letter to FDA staff about the possibility for conflicted experts to undermine the public’s confidence in your agency.
 You wrote: